 Gramping Getaway Itinerary Inspiration: A Royal Escape

 Grandparents can treat grandchildren like the little princes and princesses they are with an overnight getaway in a castle.
 Woodstock’s Chateau la Motte Guest House is a historic Queen Anne Revival-style mansion that will make grandkids feel like they’ve stepped back in time.
-Schedule your visit to coincide with one of their summer afternoon tea parties hosted on the mansion’s expansive verandah for some socially distanced sipping!
+Schedule your visit to coincide with one of their afternoon tea parties hosted on the mansion’s expansive verandah for some socially distanced sipping!
 Oxford County’s many excellent golf courses are another fun option for anyone in the group who prefers tees to tea!

 Gramping Getaway Itinerary Inspiration: Camping and Fishing With A Few Extra Perks